BestTimesToVisit.com Logo

 transport

-Rent a scooter or a small car if you plan to explore beyond the main towns.
-While taxis and buses are available, having your own wheels gives you the freedom to discover hidden coves like Cala Comte or the charming village of Santa Gertrudis at your own pace.
-Book rentals in advance, especially during peak season, to secure better prices.
+Rent a scooter or small car if you plan to explore beyond Ibiza Town.
+While taxis are available, they can add up quickly, and public transport is limited outside the main hubs.
+Having your own wheels gives you the freedom to discover hidden coves and charming villages at your own pace.

 culture